tanpham199/MyBlog/README.md

-# CSR blog app with React, NodeJs
+# BLOG APP

-This app use Restful API and real-time handling via socket.io
+CSR with React, NodeJS Restful API and real-time handling via socket.io

 ## How to run this app